Right of Way Permitting Agent

 The Telecommunications Division delivers telecommunication infrastructure solutions to utilities, local and state government agencies and the commercial wireless industry.
 Through a unique combination of experience, expert resources and innovative solutions, Black & Veatch supports the entire range of both legacy and emerging technologies used in today’s wireless and wireline networks, voice, video, Internet and data systems and utility automation.

 Implements Right of Way (ROW) processes for fiber, utility, energy, pipeline and utility pole attachment (aerial or underground) projects.
-Prepares zoning and permitting applications.
-Monitors progress of the application and facilitates jurisdictional requests for additional information as a result of the application review process.
 Processes include cursory title, survey permission and easement negotiations.
-Responsibilities may also include the negotiation of the acquisition of right of way and other property interests, as necessary to accommodate the construction, operation, and maintenance of client facilities.
+Negotiates the acquisition of right of way and other property interests, as necessary to accommodate the construction, operation, and maintenance of client facilities.
 Ensure compliance to the quality and safety goals and objectives.

 Principal Duties and Responsibilities: